INDA25PlusPlus/jonsh-julina-eahla-cryptography/README.md

 To encrypt a file located in /example-files, enter its name including extension .txt

 We use aes-gcm because it handles encryption and signing all at once.
+We use SHA256 because Simon recommended it.